daveschudel/Fedora-KDE/README.md

 ## Fedora 39

-### Problems with latest kernels - February 13, 2024
+### Problems with latest kernels - February 27, 2024

 I have had problems with kernels 6.7.3 and 6.7.4.
 I'm not sure what's going on but there are posts on the internet about it doing strange things.
 On my machine, it sometimes freezes before getting to the SDDM screen; other times it hangs and logs in a minute or two later.
 I can go back to 6.5.6 and it works fine.
 I'm currently running on an Asus Zenbook with a Ryzen 5.
 I don't know if that has anything to do with it or not.

+If you're having problems too it might be a good idea to keep more than the three default kernels.
+Open <code>/etc/dnf/dnf.conf</code> and add <code>installonly_limit=5</code> or however many kernels you want to keep.
+Also, you can delete kernels you don't want.
+Run <code>rpm -qa | grep "kernel-core"</code> and get a list of the kernels installed.
+Then use <code>sudo dnf remove [kernel name]</code>

 I also ran into a problem with the KDE Spin and VirtualBox.
 If I try to create a VM with the KDE spin the video goes haywire.
 It doesn't do that with the standard Workstation release.
 It is using kernel 6.5.6.